robertpainsi/filtering.js/docs/_includes/examples/example/example.md

 ### A simple example of filtering.js in action

 A simple example of filtering.js in action.
+Test it out by clicking on the color and size filters.

 {% include examples/example/example.html %}